rfhb/ctrdata/README.md

----
-output:
-  html_document: default
-  pdf_document: default
-  word_document: default
----

 [![Build Status](https://travis-ci.org/rfhb/ctrdata.svg?branch=master)](https://travis-ci.org/rfhb/ctrdata)

 # README.md for R package ctrdata on github.com

 ## Background

-The package `ctrdata` provides functions for retrieving information from public registers, and for aggregating and analysing such information.
+The package `ctrdata` provides functions for retrieving information from public registers of clinical trials, and for aggregating and analysing such information.
 It can be used for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
 Development of `ctrdata` started mid 2015 and was motivated by the wish to understand trends in designs and conduct of trials and their availability for patients.
 The package can only be used within the [R](https://www.r-project.org/) computing system.
-Last edit 2016-02-25 for version 0.6 (see NEWS).
+Last edit 2016-04-02 for version 0.6.1 (see NEWS.md).

-Features implemented so far:
+Main features:

-* Protocol-related information on clinical trials is easily retrieved from public online sources.

-* Users define queries using the registers' web pages interfaces and then use `ctrdata` for retrieving the results of the queries.
+* Protocol-related information on clinical trials is easily retrieved from public online sources: Users define queries using the registers' web pages interfaces and then use `ctrdata` for retrieving the results of the queries.

-* Retrieved (downloaded) information is transformed and stored in a document-centric database (mongo) for further access.
-This provides fast and offline access to detailed information on clinical trials, for analysis in `R` (see examples).
+* Retrieved (downloaded) information is transformed and stored in a document-centric database (mongo), for fast and offline access to detailed information on clinical trial protocols.
+This can then be analysed with `R` (or others systems).
+Easily re-run a previous query to update the database.
+In `ctrdata/exec`, scripts `euctr2json.sh` and `xml2json.php` transform EUCTR plain text files and CTGOV xml files to json format.

-* Unique (de-duplicated) clinical trial records are identified, as the same database may hold information from more than one register.
+* Unique (de-duplicated) clinical trial records are identified (as a database may hold information from more than one register, and trials may have more than one record in a register). `ctrdata` has also functions to merge information from different registers and to recode it.
+Vignettes are provided to get started and with detailed examples such as analyses of time trends of details of clinical trial protocols.

-* Easily re-run a previous query to update records in the database (using a differential update mechanism whenever available)

-* In the background, specially-written scripts `exec/euctr2json.sh` and `exec/xml2json.php` transform EUCTR plain text files and CTGOV xml files to json format.

-* Reminder to respect the registers' copyrights and terms and conditions is shown when loading the package.
-Please also read the "Acknowledgments" and "Notes" sections below.
+Remember to respect the registers' copyrights and terms and condition.

-* Vignettes provided to get started and with detailed examples such as analyses of time trends of details of clinical trials

 Overview of functions used in sequence:
 ![Overview workflow][1]